Analysis | Of course Trump’s campaign can’t reject the idea that Trump might seek foreign assistance

 “Chris, there is no foreign assistance that's happening in this campaign,” Miller said.
 “But I would ask you to make sure that the Democrats aren't going to do what they tried to pull four years ago because that's exactly — they're going to try to find every possible way to cheat and steal this election, 100 percent."

-Miller is again here apparently referring to the dossier compiled by Steele, a document which has never been shown to have informed the Clinton campaign's approach to the campaign and which was not made public until after Trump was inaugurated.
-And, again, Miller declined — understandably, given his position — to acknowledge the rationale for Wallace's inquiry.
+Miller is again apparently referring to the dossier compiled by Steele, a document that has never been shown to have informed the Clinton campaign’s approach and that was not made public until shortly before Trump was inaugurated.
+And, again, Miller declined — understandably, given his position — to acknowledge the rationale for Wallace’s inquiry.

 Trump himself was asked a similar question during an interview with George Stephanopoulos over a year ago.